An Analysis on the Precipitation Barycenter in the Network of Rain Gauge Stations of Ardabil Province

 Abstract

-The decreasing trend of precipitation in many regions of the country, including the northwestern provinces, has made it more necessary to investigate new methodologies to complete the country's watershed databases.
+The decreasing trend of precipitation in many regions of the country, including the northwestern provinces, has made it more necessary to investigate new methodologies to complete the databases of the country's watersheds.
 In this regard, understanding the changes in precipitation barycenters, as an emerging concept, that indicates the long-term spatial distribution of regional precipitation is especially important for the administration of watershed management issues such as reducing drought effect, flood control, and water resource conservation.
 To this end, the present study analyzes the precipitation barycenter and its relationship with the spatial distribution of the rain gauge network in Ardabil Province.

 Materials and Methods

-To calculate the precipitation amount, the statistics of 49 meteorological stations during the statistical period of 46 years (1971-2016) were used.
-Based on the principle of station extraction and considering the reasonableness of minimum density and uniformity, five stations were determined as the minimum number of stations, and next, 10, 20, 30, and 40 stations were randomly extracted to compare the relationship between the precipitation barycenter distribution and the density of the station network.
-The aforementioned statistics were used to implement the gravity center model, calculate the standard deviation ellipse in the ArcMap 10.8 software environment, and conventional correlation analysis on monthly, seasonal, and annual time scales using XLSTAT.
+To calculate the precipitation amount, the statistics of 49 meteorological stations during the statistical period of 45 years (1971-2016) were used.
+Based on the principle of station extraction and considering the rationality of the lowest density and uniformity, five stations were determined as the minimum possible number.
+Then, densities of 10, 20, 30, and 40 stations were extracted randomly to compare the distribution of precipitation centroids with the density of the station network.
+The statistics above were used to implement the gravity center model, calculate the standard deviation ellipse in the ArcMap 10.8 software environment, and conventional correlation analysis on monthly, seasonal, and annual time scales using XLSTAT.

 Results and Discussion